Marat-Tim/lints/src/main/resources/org/eolang/motives/names/object-does-not-match-filename.md

-# Object does not match Filename
+# Object does not match filename

 Every `.eo` file should not have different name than object, which may confuse the readers.